the number of farms in Virginia is decreasing as farmland is converted to residential use or cut up by roads

-The census is completed in years that end with a 2 or a 7 - so 1997 is the most recent agricultural census available.
-In that year, the US Department of Agriculture assumed responsibility for the agricultural census, from the Bureau of Census.
+The census is completed in years that end with a 2 or a 7.
+In 1997, the US Department of Agriculture assumed responsibility for the agricultural census from the Bureau of Census.
 The National Agricultural Statistics Service (NASS) and the state Department of Agriculture and Consumer Services both publish information about farm production in Virginia.

-Farmers near urban centers are able to supplement their income via "agri-tainment" (such as corn "mazes" and music festivals at "U-Pick" orchards) because urban residents consider it an unusual experience to visit a farm.
+Farmers near urban centers are able to supplement their income via "agri-tainment" (such as corn mazes and music festivals at U-Pick orchards) because urban residents consider it an unusual experience to visit a farm.
 Suburban gardeners still get a personal intellectual and emotional connection to the soil and experience the vagaries of the weather - but when there's a late frost, an August hailstorm, or an early freeze, Virginia farmers suffer a substantial economic loss as well.

 Virginia had 41,095 farms in 1997, down over 2% from the 42,222 farms in 1992.
-The last dairy farm in Arlington County ceased operations in 1955.1
+The last dairy farm in Arlington County ceased operations in 1955.2

 Nationwide, 19 other states had more farms than Virginia.
 Kentucky had twice as many farms compared to Virginia, and Tennessee had nearly the same number as Kentucky.
 North Carolina also had more farms than Virginia.
 (The census identified 1.9 million places nationwide that should have produced or sold $1,000 or more of agricultural products in 1997.)